ediboko1980/infrastructure/servers.md

 Ports:

-- 22 SSH - no passwords
+- 22 ssh - no passwords
-- 80 HTTP - HTTPS redirect only
+- 80 http - HTTPS redirect only
-- 443 HTTPS - static + reverse proxy to attestation service
+- 443 https - static + reverse proxy to attestation service